 The University's restorative process is followed in accordance with the principles of Te Tiriti o Waitangi and protects the student(s) and staff involved.

 Staff who receive a complaint must, in a timely manner, make a genuine attempt to resolve the issue, or escalate it to an appropriate colleague or, if the issue is not a valid concern, to explain that to the student.
 Staff should also ensure the student has access to appropriate pastoral care support.

-You may bring a support person to any discussions, for example the advisory and support services offered by the VUWSA student advocacy service, Āwhina, Pasifika Student Success or Disability Services, a friend or whānau member, or a support person from an external community-based organisation.
+- You may bring a support person to any discussions, for example the advisory and support services offered by the VUWSA Advocacy Services, Āwhina, Pasifika Student Success or Disability Services, a friend or whānau member, or a support person from an external community-based organisation.